About the morning after pill

 Both Levonelle and ellaOne can be taken more than once during your menstrual cycle.

-If you need the morning after pill now, you can collect it from one of our pharmacies the same working day as you place your order.
-Next-day delivery is only available if you order the morning after pill for future use.
+If you need the morning after pill now, you can collect it from one of our pharmacies the same working day, as long as you place your order before 4pm.

 How the morning after pill works